Trashpixl/.github/profile/README.md

 If you are interested in building minigame maps, you can read the readme present in the trashpixl-minigame-structure and follow the instruction.

 # Discord Server Moderation
-To become a moderator on the Discord server, please email us using the server's public email.
-If we don't respond to your email it means that we are not accepting new candidates at this time.
+To become a moderator on the Discord server, please fill the form present in the discord server.